DandyLyons/notes/content/Library/The Bible (WEB)/05 - Deuteronomy/Deut-19.md

 When Yahweh your God cuts off the nations whose land Yahweh your God gives you, and you succeed them and dwell in their cities and in their houses,

 ###### v2
-you shall set apart three cities for yourselves in the middle of your land, which Yahweh your God gives you to possess.
+you shall set apart three [[city of refuge|cities]] for yourselves in the middle of your land, which Yahweh your God gives you to possess.

 ###### v3
 You shall prepare the way, and divide the borders of your land which Yahweh your God causes you to inherit into three parts, that every man slayer may flee there.